Rock music in New Zealand: 1970s

 In contrast to the 1960s, relatively few New Zealand groups released records.
 In 1976, six million records were sold, with only seven singles and four albums from local performers reaching the Top 50.
 The following year eight singles and three albums charted, but overall record sales dropped to five and a half million.

 Some of the more influential rock bands in the 1970s were Th' Dudes (whose guitarist Dave Dobbyn formed DD Smash in the 1980s), Dragon, Hello Sailor and Split Enz, fronted by Tim Finn, and later, his brother Neil Finn who went on to form Crowded House.

 The first punk rock bands – including the Suburban Reptiles and the Scavengers – formed in Auckland in the late 1970s and were soon followed by groups in Christchurch, Wellington and Dunedin.
 With guitarist Alec Bathgate, Knox formed the Tall Dwarfs and, with a rudimentary four-track TEAC tape deck, he began recording various post-punk bands that had cropped up in Dunedin, starting with the Clean.
+AK79, a compilation album featuring Auckland punk bands, was issued in late 1979.

 The Redwood 70 music festival, held six months after Woodstock in 1970, was cautiously sub-titled New Zealand's first national music convention.
 Held at Redwood Park in Swanson in Auckland's far west, the festival was organised by Auckland promoter Phil Warren.
 Redwood 70's headline act was a newly solo Robin Gibb, backed by a string quartet.
 The New Zealand groups who made up the bulk of the two-day festival's entertainment were less mainstream than Gibb and played rock music.
 Though over 9000 fans attended, the festival lost money, a pattern that has continued in New Zealand in regard to multi-day outdoor festivals in this country.
 There were smaller festivals in 1971 – the Englefield Rock Festival at Belfast near Christchurch, another at Waikanae over Easter weekend, and the University Arts Council's Jam Factory in July.